BasavarajVanaki94/Username-password-checker/README.md

 ## Run the project
-go to ypur cd directory
+go to your cd directory

 python userpass.py